 You can also update the internal newsletter template to use your unique brand colours and logo.

 After you’re done, you can simply download your newsletter template and send it via Outlook.

-In order to make it responsive, make sure you have the ContactMonkey plugin installed.
-Our plugin ensures responsiveness so you can say goodbye to all rendering issues.
+In order to make it responsive, make sure you have ContactMonkey’s internal communications solution installed.
+Our solution ensures responsiveness so you can say goodbye to common causes of Outlook rendering issues.

-Although I personally find MailChimp easier to use, SendInBlue is still a great MailChimp alternative due to its exceptional social media tracking.
+Although we personally find Mailchimp easier to use, SendInBlue is still a great Mailchimp alternative due to its exceptional social media tracking.

-It’s also cheaper than MailChimp.
+Another plus: It’s also less expensive than Mailchimp .
 Here are some other helpful features:

 Powerful design tool: SendinBlue’s intuitive easy-to-use drag and drop interface will allow you to create employee newsletters with ease.